aim-high-collab/oku-benefits-hub/README.md

 # oku-benefits-hub
-A community-driven directory and map for Malaysian OKU cardholders to discover government benefits, business perks, and accessible spaces.
+A community-driven directory and map for Malaysian OKU cardholders to discover government benefits, merchant discounts, and accessible spaces.